julmartinson/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10762
+## [1] 10766.19
 ```

-Mean and median of total number of steps taken per day are slightly different between dataset with removed missing values and dataset with values replaced by average number of steps per interval.
-Mean is 10,766.19 for dataset without missing values and 10,765.64 for dataset with imputed missing values.
-Median is 10,765 for dataset without missing values and 10,762 for dataset with imputed missing values.
+Median of total number of steps taken per day is 10,765 for dataset without missing values and 10,766.19 - the same as mean - for dataset with imputed missing values replaced by average value of steps per interval.

 ## Are there differences in activity patterns between weekdays and weekends?